Quick Facts: Earning an Ed.D. in Arizona

 Doctoral Education Funding in Arizona

 For this section, we’ve highlighted institutional aid for doctoral programs in education in Arizona (e.g. internal Ed.D. scholarships, tuition breaks, payment plans, etc.).
-From what we’ve seen, well-endowed universities like UA and NAU have multiple sources you can tap, including awards from the Graduate College.
-We should also note that the Graduate College and/or the Office of Financial Aid can assist with external aid (e.g. federal & private loans, tuition reimbursement from work, etc.).
+Well-endowed universities like UA and NAU have multiple sources you can tap into, including awards from the Graduate College.
+The Graduate College and/or the Office of Financial Aid can also assist with questions on external aid (e.g. federal & private loans, tuition reimbursement from work, etc.).

 Arizona State University